PetarSyarov/Hammerspoon-config/README.md

-HammerSpoon config for people who like having the "~" next to the number 1 key.
+HammerSpoon config for people who like having the "~" next to the number 1 key, not all the way at the bottom left of the keyboard next to the "z" key.

 Also for people who type in Bulgarian and want to have the "ч" right next to the number 1 key, just like in the Phonetic traditional keyboard layout on Windows.

 Most of this was generated and tested over 1 week of vibe coding in LUA